MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/blur_step_size.png" width="400">

-To add step size and weight control, just use `lerp()` on the last line and copy paste the wrangle twice.
+To match Attribute Blur, you can use `lerp()` to mix the positions, and copy paste the wrangle for each pass.

 ```cpp
 // Get the neighbours of the current point